Problems Artist Have Are Ridiculous – Here’s How To Solve Them

 The problems artist have very often goes unnoticed and viewed as unimportant unlike other profession.
 Starting out not long ago as a visual artist, although I found it creatively very fulfilling, I did face these challenges myself and sometimes still do.

 There were many artistic discoveries that helped me find my true self and when it came to my network, some people were supportive and some were not comfortable acknowledging it.
-A friend once told me, that because art evokes feelings and deep imagination, it can affect those not ready to be expressive.
+A friend once told me, that because art can evoke feelings of deep imagination, it might have a negative affect on someone not ready or wanting to become expressive.

 “The expert in anything was once a beginner” – Helen Hayes